Konstantinos-Grousouzakos/Konstantinos-Grousouzakos/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Konstantinos Grousouzakos
 =================================================================================================================================================

 Data Scientist/Analyst.
-Mechanical/Industrial Engineering Student
+Mechanical/Industrial Engineering Graduate
 -----------------------------------------------------------------

-I am a Mechanical/Industrial Engineering student with a strong passion for data science.
+I am a Mechanical/Industrial Engineering graduate with a strong passion for data science.
 Over the past few years, I've been driven by a dream to acquire knowledge and refine my skills to become a data professional.
 It all began with learning Python coding, and from there, I delved into advanced topics in data science like Supervised and Unsupervised Machine Learning.
 I'm genuinely enthusiastic about this field and eager to contribute my skills, expertise, and unbridled eagerness for learning to a data-driven organization.
 I welcome discussions about potential opportunities in data analysis, data science, and business analytics.

 My current toolkit includes:
 - Python (primarily through Jupyter Notebooks)